Skip to Main Content

 • Do not expect a certain response or for grief to be better “by now.”

-If offering help, it’s best to be specific.
+Be specific.
 Many people offer general help.
-“Let me know if there is anything you need” is a phrase heard repeatedly.
-The offer may be sincere, but the family may not respond – because either they are too overwhelmed to think of something specific or they do not want to impose on others.
+“Let me know if there is anything you need” is a common phrase.
+The offer may be sincere.
+But the family may not respond.
+They may be too overwhelmed to think of something specific.
+They may not want to impose on others.

-A specific offer shows a genuine interest in helping.
+A specific offer shows a real interest in helping.
 Some suggestions include:

 • Take a sibling out to do something fun.